Li0nMo0se/computer-vision-exercise/README.md

 ### Report

-A report for every part can be found [here](report.pdf).
+A report (in french) for every part can be found [here](report.pdf).
 You can find mathematical explanations and visual results.
 <a href="report.pdf">![](report_title_page.png)</a>

 ### 3D perspective